robgolding/django-radius/README.md

 the user's credentials - though this logic is up to the developer to implement by overriding the `get_server` method.

-As with thee standard RADIUS backend, a `User` object is created in the Django auth application when a user successfully logs into the system.
+As with the standard RADIUS backend, a `User` object is created in the Django auth application when a user successfully logs into the system.
 With the realm-based backend, however, the username is set to the string returned by the `construct_full_username` method, which is supplied with the username and the